42 Powerful performance review questions examples for HRs

 5. In what area(s) could this person improve?

-Managers use this question to probe for underdeveloped skills amongst employees, often in non-core areas.
+Managers use this question to probe for underdeveloped skills amongst employees, often in non-core areas where employee reviews fall flat.

 6. In what area(s) does this person excel?